JamieBort/Personal-Dashboard/CONTRIBUTING.md

 - [This 7 minute video.](https://www.youtube.com/watch?v=TKJ4RdhyB5Y)
 </details>

+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).

 #### Solve an Issue

 Another option to contribute to is solve an existing issue.